The Legend of the Pink Bluebonnets

-Ever wondered how this beautiful state flower came to be?
+Ever wonder how this beautiful state flower came to be?
 A little native girl sacrificed her beloved doll, which had a vibrant blue feather attached to it.
 Her sacrifice compelled the spirits to end the famine that had befallen her people.
 As the rain began to fall, breathtaking blue flowers greeted the natives on the hillside and the little girl became a hero.
 Or so the story goes.
 You can hear more about the legend of the bluebonnets by watching the video to the right.

 The Legend of the Pink Bluebonnet

 Like the legend of the bluebonnets, the legend of the pink bluebonnets also begins with a child.
 Two, in fact.
 These children, brother and sister, were walking with their grandmother on their way to church.
 As they walked, the children admired the wildflowers in the field.

 As the grandmother began to explain that every once in awhile a rare white bluebonnet can be found growing among the blue flowers and that many believe the Lone Star flag was inspired by a patch of white flowers amid all of the blue ones, her brother cried out in excitement from a distance.
 What was it that he found?
 A pink bluebonnet, and as they gaze upon its beauty, the grandmother recalls a story her grandmother told her in her youth.

 “Pink bluebonnets,” she said, “are only found growing along the riverside.
 They are nature’s way of reminding us never to forget the Alamo.”